 Small plane from Westchester crashes into power lines in Maryland

-NEW YORK -- Two people remain trapped in a small plane from the Tri-State Area that crashed into power lines in Maryland.
+NEW YORK -- Two people were rescued early Monday morning after their small plan slammed into power lines in Maryland.

+The plane took off from Westchester County Airport in White Plains before crashing just before 6 p.m.
+Sunday in Gaithersburg.
+The pilot, 65, and his passenger, 66, suffered serious injuries but are expected to survive.

-The plane is dangling hundreds of feet in the air in a power line tower in the Gaithersburg area.
+The plane was dangling hundreds of feet in the air in a power line tower.
+The accident caused widespread outages across Montgomery County.

-Investigators say the plane crashed just before 6 p.m. on Sunday after leaving Westchester County Airport in White Plains.
+"We have to reconnect some power lines, which will probably take a few days I would imagine.
+There was some damage there to the tower that will take a couple of days if not a couple of weeks, and of course we have to get the plane down," said Pete Piringer, chief spokesperson for Montgomery County Fire and Rescue.

-The pilot and a passenger on board are reportedly okay, but can't be brought down until the plane is secured and crews are sure there is no power in the tower.
+Crews were unable to rescue the pilot and passenger until the plane was secured and they were sure power was cut off to the tower.

 for more features.